sbalayan1/pokemon_brawl/SCHEMA.md

     --> User should only be able to view THEIR pokemon team??

 ### ENDPOINTS
-    ## note we need to use hyphens when creating the endpoints and not underscores

-    post /api/pokemon-teams => creates a new pokemon team.
+    post /api/teams => creates a new pokemon team.
         - There must be at least one pokemon associated with the table upon creation
         - all other values will initially be set to null

-    get /api/pokemon-teams/:id => shows one pokemon team.
-Typically associated with 1 user patch /api/pokemon-teams/:id => updates a property of the pokemon team. delete /api/pokemon-teams/:id => deletes a pokemon team.
+    get /api/teams/:id => shows one pokemon team.
+Typically associated with 1 user patch /api/teams/:id => updates a property of the pokemon team. delete /api/teams/:id => deletes a pokemon team.

 ## POKEMON TEAMS TABLE
     -> id int primary key